Springerdoodle Hybrid Genetics

 Height and Weight for the Springerdoodle

 Below you can see the typical height and weight variations in the Springerdoodle!
-At this time, since our first Springerdoodle litter won't be until 2022, we can only give an approximate height and weight based on the Springer and the Miniature Poodle.
+At this time, since our first Springerdoodle litter won't be until 2022, we can only give an approximate height and weight based on the Springer and the Poodle.

 English Springer Spaniel

 Show Height: 17-21 inches Field Height: 16-20 inches

 Show Weight: 30-50 pounds Field Weight: 25-45 pounds